Oracle Autonomous Database for Google Sheets

 This connection file will allow you to connect to the Autonomous Database with the logged-in user.
 You can import only those connection files to Google Add-ins that you download from the current Autonomous Database instance.

-Description of the illustration download-connection-file.png - Selecting the Download Connection File button opens a Download Connection File wizard.
-Specify the following field values in the wizard:
+Description of the illustration download-connection-file.png - Selecting the Download Connection File button downloads a connection file in JSON format.
+You can view the downloaded file in your

 Parent topic: Oracle Autonomous Database for Google Sheets